Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

 #### ***Classwork***
 ```
 Construct a program that:
- - leds will take turns to light up
+ - leds will light up in sequence<br>
  [LED1 on]>[LED2 on]>[LED3 on]>[LED1 on]>[LED2 on]>...
 Reminder:
  - call led_init()